Richard William Marquard

 Marquard later went on to play for the Dodgers, where he was reunited with his former coach, Wilbert Robinson, who was then managing Brooklyn.
 Later, he spent a year with the Cincinnati Reds and then finished his playing career with the Boston Braves.

 After his playing days, Marquard was a manager, coach, scout, and even an umpire - but not in the major leagues.
 Also active in horse racing, he worked at various tracks from 1930 until at least 1947.
 He was inducted into the Hall of Fame in 1971, among other players who were featured in the highly influential book The Glory of Their Times.

 Marquard did not earn his nickname because he was unsophisticated.
 Instead, he was given the nickname because he was considered "the next Rube Waddell" early in his career.
-Away from the diamond, he married well-known Broadway actress Blossom Seeley; they performed together in a Broadway skit called the "Breaking the Record or the 19th Straight".
+Away from the diamond, he married well-known Broadway actress Blossom Seeley; they performed together regularly on Broadway, including in a skit called the "Breaking the Record or the 19th Straight".

 "I had a lot of fun playing ball and made pretty good money, too. ...The only regret I have in baseball is that never in my life did I get to see Ty Cobb play." - Marquard